sawyermade/macos_win10_usb/README.md

 ```

 ## Load USB on computer
 Once ejected/unmounted from mac and placed into your computer, you load the UEFI boot menu for your motherboard/computer and select your USB drive Partition 3 and it should boot.
-There will be two UEFI partitions on the USB but the first one will not work.
+There will be two UEFI partitions on the USB (Partition 1 and 3) but 1 probably will not work.
+Its a little ghetto, but works and contributions are welcome.